 - Get applications to help you locate your phone: Gadget Track, Cylay and iGotYa for iOS, or Where’s My Droid, Lookout or Plan B if you’re using Android.
 These apps can send you the phone’s location in case you lose it, and even send you a picture of the person who found it.

 - If you do use your phone, make sure to change passwords for any services you might have used: Paypal, Facebook, Twitter, etc. You can also deny access to some of those services from your mobile phone online.

 Hopefully you’ll find these tips as useful as I did.
 Now go and make your smartphone a bit safer: you will sleep better.

 - smart phone

-- phones identity theft
+- DOES cell phones and mobile devices increase chances of identity theft